Skip to main content

 The project: leaving the family home

 Nora lived in the family house in the Paris suburbs.
-An unexpected sum of money allowed her to consider a first purchase.
-She wanted a 2-bedroom of 28 to 30 m2 with a separate bedroom, in a quiet setting, within a precise area: the north of the 13th arrondissement, Tolbiac-Chevaleret neighborhood, less than 40 minutes by public transport from her workplace near Antony.
+An unexpected sum of money put a first purchase within reach.
+She wanted a two-room flat of 28 to 30 m² with a separate bedroom, in a quiet setting, within a precise area: the north of the 13th, around Tolbiac-Chevaleret, less than 40 minutes by public transport from her workplace near Antony.

-For a year, she visited properties on her own.
-Many disappointments, one offer written on impulse, but the property was withdrawn from sale due to a succession dispute.
-A friend, a former Home Select client, recommended that she contact Jean Mascla.
+For a year she viewed properties on her own.
+There were many disappointments and one offer written on impulse, only for the property to be withdrawn from sale over a succession dispute.
+A friend, a former Home Select client, suggested she contact Jean Mascla.

 The strength of the internal network

 Jean Mascla assigned the case to Frédéric Girard.
-Frédéric does not specialize in the 13th, but that is precisely where the Home Select network comes into play: he contacted his fellow property hunters, gathered their best estate agent contacts in the area, and sent a presentation of the case to each one.
+Frédéric does not specialise in the 13th, but that is exactly where the Home Select network comes into play: he contacted his fellow property hunters, gathered their best estate agent contacts in the area, and sent each one a summary of the case.

-Six pre-viewings were organized.
+Six pre-viewings were arranged.
 None was truly conclusive.
-Two apartments were shown to Nora in person, without triggering an offer.
-The search continued.
+Two flats were shown to Nora in person, neither prompting an offer.
+The search went on.

 The off-market property: an agent from the network calls back

-An estate agent contacted for this case came back to Frédéric with a property that was not yet listed.
-A 34 m2 two-bedroom on a courtyard, with elevator, in the exact neighborhood Nora was targeting.
-The price of 240,000 euros slightly exceeded the initial budget by 5,000 euros, but the value for money was excellent for the area: 7,060 euros/m2 where the average was around 8,000 euros.
+An estate agent contacted for this case came back to Frédéric with a property not yet listed: a 34 m² two-room flat on a courtyard, with lift, in the exact neighbourhood Nora was targeting.
+At 240,000 euros it ran 5,000 euros over the initial budget, but the value was excellent for the area, 7,060 euros/m² against an average of around 8,000 euros.

-Frédéric sent the listing to Nora.
-A viewing was quickly organized.
+Frédéric sent the listing to Nora and a viewing was quickly arranged.
 On leaving, Nora made an offer at the asking price.
 The estate agent was satisfied: one viewing, one offer at asking price, case closed.

 Minor renovations before moving in

-The apartment needed a refresh and the kitchen required refurbishment.
-Nora’s father committed to doing the work himself to keep costs down on this first purchase.
+The flat needed a refresh and the kitchen needed redoing.
+Nora’s father took on the work himself to keep costs down on this first purchase.

 What this mission illustrates

-The network between hunters accelerates everything.
+The network between hunters speeds everything up.
 Frédéric had no contacts in the 13th.
-Within 24 hours, thanks to his Home Select colleagues, he had a complete contact book for the area.
-The final property came directly from an agent contacted through this network.
+Within 24 hours, thanks to his Home Select colleagues, he had a full contact book for the area, and the final property came directly from an agent reached through it.

 Small budgets deserve a property hunter.
-In the segment of 2-bedroom apartments under 250,000 euros in Paris, competition is fierce and properties sell before being published.
+Among two-room flats under 250,000 euros in Paris, competition is fierce and properties sell before they are published.
 The off-market network makes all the difference.

-Word of mouth remains the top channel.
-Nora came to Home Select through a friend’s recommendation.
-After a year of frustrating solo searching, a few weeks were enough with a property hunter.
+Word of mouth remains the leading channel.
+Nora came to Home Select on a friend’s recommendation.
+After a year of frustrating searching alone, a few weeks were enough with a property hunter.

 Planning your first purchase in Paris?
 Entrust your search to our property hunters: 1,200+ buyers assisted since 2011.